-Mathematics in Grade 6 Lesson Learned 5 Measurement
+Mathematics in Grade 6 Lesson Learned 4 Measurement

 Students had difficulty when using the five representations of a concept (contextual, concrete, pictorial, symbolic, verbal) in order to have concept attainment when working with area and perimeter.
 Students need to work with perimeter and area together in application and analysis questions.
 Students need to build a conceptual understanding of what it means to measure with a ruler and not approach the activity as a rote procedure.
+Many students had difficulty when measuring the length of an object using a graduated ruler.